gvilarino/docker-workshop/1-running-containers/README.md

 Now you're running the `mongo` command in the `db` container.
 Toy around and then CTRL+c to quit.

 If you now do `docker ps` you'll notice the `db` container is still running.
 It didn't stop because the main process, the `mongo` database process (with `pid 1`), is still running.
-The process you killed by quitting was just the mongo shell.
+The process you killed by quitting was just the mongo shell you ran when doing `docker exec`.

 Now let's connect to it from _another_ container.